coderamen666/srd-v3.5-md/spells/spells-a-b.md

 duration of the conjuration that is maintaining the creature.
-If you cast *antimagic field* in an area occupied by a summoned creature that has spell resistance, you must make a caster level check (1d20 + caster level) against the creature's spell resistance to make it wink out.
+If you cast *antimagic field* in an area occupied by a summoned creature that has spell resistance, you must make a caster level check (1d20 + caster level) against the creature’s spell resistance to make it wink out.
 (The effects of instantaneous conjurationsare not affected by an *antimagic field* because the conjuration itself is no longer in effect, only its result.)